-Clay blankets must be protected against cracking due to drying or freezing and thawing which usually is not a problem in Florida.
+Clay blankets must be protected against cracking due to drying or freezing and thawing, but this is not an usual problem in Florida.
 A .3 m to .5 m (12 to 18 in) cover of soil or gravel will provide sufficient protection.
 Clay blankets should also be protected from erosion at areas where the inflow into the pond is concentrated, such as at the outflow from the recharge pump.
 A cantilevered pipe or a rock riprap can protect the clay blanket at these locations.

 Sealing with Bentonite

 Another method of pond sealing is to use bentonite.
 Bentonite is a fine textured colloidal clay that absorbs several times its weight in water.
 At complete saturation bentonite will swell 8 to 15 times its original volume.
 The bentonite should be spread evenly over the entire area to be sealed, well mixed with the existing material, and compacted as previously described in the procedure for sealing by compaction only.
 After saturation, the particles of bentonite will fill the pores in the coarse material and make it nearly impervious.